Xceptance/xlt-documentation/content/en/xlt/load-testing/Manual/570-scorecard.md

 }
 ```

 To determine the test rating, all points from all rule groups will be summed up to calculate a percentage.
 Depending on the overall percentage of points achieved, a final rating is chosen from the list of ratings specified by the user and applied to the test.
-The ratings are ordered by value and have to cover 0 to 100%.
 The list of ratings is processed in the same order as specified and the first applicable rating defines the final rating.
 A rating is applicable when its value is greater than or equal to the overall percentage of achieved points.

-So if we got a total of 30 achievable points and the passing rules evaluate to a total of 20, we have 66.7% as a final result, which would amount to the rating "Ok" in the example below:
+So if we got a total of 30 achievable points and the passed rules evaluate to a total of 20 points, we have a final score of  66.7%.
+In the example below this score would be rated as "Ok":

 ```javascript
 "ratings" : [